FrankKooij/Soma/README.md

 First and foremost, it is important to remember **Soma was designed for Ulysses’ ePub output** and won’t perfectly work with other authoring software—it covers vanilla markdown though, so making it work with other apps is just about adapting and extending.

-In order to solve many issues, a “progressive enhancement” strategy has been adopted: Soma was designed for ePub2, unsupported styles are declared only to inject some *cachet* in EPUB3 (e.g. links in small-caps).
+In order to solve many issues, a “progressive enhancement” strategy has been adopted: Soma was designed for ePub2, unsupported styles are declared only to give some *cachet* to EPUB3 (e.g. links in small-caps).
 As for Kindle, KF8 is part of the global stylesheet, requiring only minimal alterations afterwards.

 To sum (other) things up: